-Autonomous sanctions are measures not involving the use of armed force which a government imposes as a matter of foreign policy-as opposed to an international obligation under a United Nations Security Council decision-in response to situations of international concern.
-Such situations include threats to a country's sovereignty and territorial integrity.
+Autonomous sanctions are measures not involving the use of armed force which a government imposes as a matter of foreign policy in response to situations of international concern, including where there are, or have been, threats to the sovereignty and territorial integrity of a State.

-The Autonomous Sanctions Regulations 2011 (the Regulations) make provision for, amongst other things, the proscription of persons or entities for autonomous sanctions, including in relation to the threat to the sovereignty and territorial integrity of Ukraine.
-Regulation 6 of the Regulations enables the Minister for Foreign Affairs (the Minister) to designate a person or entity for targeted financial sanctions and/or declare a person for the purposes of a travel ban, if the Minister is satisfied that they are responsible for, or complicit in, the threat to the sovereignty and territorial integrity of Ukraine (item 9 of the table at regulation 6).
+The Autonomous Sanctions Regulations 2011 (the Regulations) make provision for, amongst other things, the proscription of persons or entities for autonomous sanctions in relation to Russia.
+Regulation 6 of the Regulations enables the Minister for Foreign Affairs (the Minister) to designate a person or entity for targeted financial sanctions, and/or declare a person for a travel ban, including if: